One way I'm being simple is by using other people's excellent entries. This is from stonesoup.com . Thanks, Jules

 Feel free to use this recipe as a basic guide and explore different vegetables, seasonings and legumes.

-1 can chickpeas (400g / 14oz), drained
+1. Boil the kettle.1 can chickpeas (400g / 14oz), drained

 1/2 red capsicum (bell pepper), finely sliced